Buying New Tires Doesn’t Have to be Intimidating. We’re Here to Help.

 For convenience, many consumers first consider their local tire shop or discount tire store.
 It’s often a matter of convenience and usually located closer to your home.
 Prices are usually reasonable, and I’ve discovered that the service managers or technicians are very helpful.
 Quotes are also as simple as a phone call or stopping by the store.

 Or, you can order your tires through Amazon or a third party supplier like Tire Rack or Tirebuyer; these sites promise the lowest possible price and are great for people who have a favorite mechanic or can handle the installation themselves.

 7. Read the reviews

 Take all your options and quotes and start reading the reviews.
 See what the experts say about the tires.
 Expensive doesn’t always equal the best tires.
 Sometimes inexpensive tires wear as well as their premium competitors.
 But sometimes you do get what you pay for.

 Subscription service like Consumer Reports separate tires into categories, such as braking, hydroplaning, tread life, ride comfort, and more.
 But there are so many reviews out there available simply at a click of a mouse – google your car, tire brands, etc. When you’ve read all the reviews, it’ll help you understand the differences, allow you to ask for what you want, and hone in on buying tires.

 8. Decide what to spend

 Since tires can be a huge expense, consider financing options.
 On my recent tire purchase, I spent over $1,100 for 4 new tires.
 I had saved half of that, so instead of putting the balance on a credit card, I applied for Discount Tire’s 9 months same as cash financing program.
 I qualified!
-Just be sure to pay off BEFORE the 9 months as the interest rates after the interest-free period are extremely high!
+Just be sure to pay off the loan BEFORE the 9 months as the interest rates after the interest-free period are extremely high!